JosueArronis/currency_exchanger/api/README.md

-# In the api directory, you can run:
+# In the API directory, you can run:

 ## Instalation